ktaka-ccmp/google-oauth2-example/Detailed.md

 ~~~

 The getUser function tries to fetch user data from the API server.
-If there is a valid session in the cookie, we can obtain user data, meaning the user is authenticated.
+If we already have a valid session cookie, we can obtain user data, causing us to regard the user as authenticated.
 When the obtained user data is null, we can regard her as unauthenticated.

 ~~~